appvia/tako/README.md

 #### Running on Kubernetes

-This means we need to deploy our newly minted manifests to a Kubernetes instance.
+This means we need to deploy our newly minted manifests to a Kubernetes cluster.

-Run the following commands on your local Kubernetes instance (we use [Docker Desktop](https://docs.docker.com/docker-for-mac/#kubernetes)).
+Run the following commands on your local Kubernetes (we use [Docker Desktop](https://docs.docker.com/docker-for-mac/#kubernetes)).

 We'll be deploying our app in `local` environment mode.